matthewjwoodruff/pareto.py/README.md

 	   --objectives 3 5 7 \
 	   --epsilons 0.01 0.05 0.1 \
 	   --delimiter=' ' \
-	   --precision=8 \
 	   --print-only-objectives
 ```

 * `-i, --input`: Required.
 List of input files to sort, separated by spaces.
 Input files are assumed to contain floating-point values separated by `delimiter`.
-Lines beginning with `#` are treated as comments.
 Input files must all contain the same number of columns.

 * `-o, --output`: Required.
 Filename to output your Pareto set.